 In the workplace, find ways to implement processes that make your job easier.
-Thanks to technology, you can use apps that can help you monitor and respond to your patients.
-There are also apps to help you manage your time at work and in your personal life.
+Thanks to technology, you can use workplace apps that can help you monitor and respond to your patients.
+There are also personal phone apps you can access to help you manage your time at work and in your personal life.

 Collaborating with your fellow nurses can help all of you simplify systems, share the workload, and experience less stress.
 By evaluating the specific needs of certain patients, for example, nurses may reallocate tasks and include other health care professionals.
 Nursing teams may also be able to share information more easily by implementing new records management technology.

 Outside the workplace, simplicity can ease pressure and help you clear the clutter from your mind.
 Maybe it’s time to cut back on extra activities or responsibilities that leave you feeling scattered.
 Delegating or streamlining tasks frees up your time and also creates nurse work-life balance that produces positive outcomes both personally and professionally.

 Work-Life Balance Tip #5: Manage Your Time

 Many nurses find it difficult to practice effective time management because they have so many conflicting demands.
 What’s a nurse to do?